-The engine is in running order, but its fair to say its done a lot of work and needs an overhaul.
-The steam pump leaks, drain cocks are erratic in operation with two so-so, one leaking moderately and another profusely, glands need repacking, valvegear needs some rebushing.
-It wont be a five minute job, although could be done as part of a rolling restoration program, keeping the engine useable in between sessions of workshop activity.
+The engine runs, but it’s fair to say it’s done a lot of work and needs an overhaul.
+The steam pump leaks, drain cocks are erratic in operation with two so-so, one leaking moderately and another profusely; glands need repacking; valvegear needs some rebushing.

 All that said, a remarkable model of an interesting prototype; complete with a large carrying/storage frame on wheels.

 |mechanical pump||2 x axle|